 Experience as the main differentiation

 Whenever a new netzstrategian joins us, we look at the practical experience in the individual discipline and field of work the person will cover in our company.
+Internships, student jobs and the time on educational training (german: Ausbildungszeit) do not count towards the years of practical experience on the job since the carried responsibility and self-sufficiency are usually much lower than in a regular position.
 This defines where the new strategian is situated within our four salary brackets and where (on the individual scale) they start (the latter is a more subjective discussion and always in relation to other applicants and past experience).

 Clear outlook for growth

 To define the potential growth of the salary we defined, we divided the time a netzstrategian works in the company into four brackets, which each represent four years you’d stay within a bracket (if you start at the beginning).
 And we broke down the annual growth potential into three parts:

 Shared responsibility for annual goals

 So each year the disciplines come together and define on their own, who should learn what, improve upon what skill or take care of which coordination/administration tasks.
 With this agreement, we settle on salaries for the upcoming year if the objectives have been accomplished, others have been defined or if there are good reasons why things didn’t happen the planned way.
 This can be up to EUR 2.000 per person every other year.

 Furthermore, we increase the annual salary by EUR 1.000 after 12, 36 and 60 months since company affiliation makes a big difference when it comes to working together (the longer, the better/easier since processes are learned and people are known) and how much a person can help onboard new teammates.
 But we believe this effect is maxed out after five years.